Sluggo-Issue-Tracker/Sluggo-py4web/USAGE.md

 This is a section where you can star tickets of interest to you.
 You can click on any ticket to view its details.

 To star a ticket, go to any ticket's details and click the star button.
-This will add the starred ticket to your homepage, and subscribe you to comments and status changes in the Recent Updates section.
+This will add the starred ticket to your homepage, and subscribe you to new comments and completion status changes in the Recent Updates section.

 ### Your Tags
 This is a section which contains your interest.
 Clicking on any tag will bring you to the Tickets screen filtered by